Frying pan: Electric

-An electric frying pan or electric skillet incorporates an electric heating element into the frying pan itself and so can function independently off of a cooking stove.
+An electric frying pan or electric skillet incorporates an electric heating element into the frying pan itself and so can function independently of a cooking stove.
 Accordingly, it has heat-insulated legs for standing on a countertop.
 (The legs usually attach to handles.)
-Electric frying pans are common in shapes that are unusual for 'unpowered' frying pans, notably square and rectangular.
+Electric frying pans are commonly made in shapes that are unusual for 'unpowered' frying pans, notably square and rectangular.
 Most are designed with straighter sides than their stovetop cousins and include a lid.
-In this way they are a cross between a frying pan and a sauté pan.
+In this way, they are a cross between a frying pan and a sauté pan.

 A modern electric skillet has an additional advantage over the stovetop version: heat regulation.
 The detachable power cord incorporates a thermostatic control for maintaining the desired temperature.

 With the perfection of the thermostatic control, the electric skillet became a popular kitchen appliance.
+In 1953, Sunbeam introduced the Automatic Frypan with built-in temperature controls, which helped the device gain widespread popularity.
 Although it largely has been supplanted by the microwave oven, it is still in use in many kitchens.